WFTV Pat Llewellyn

 Everything you need to know about applying for the WFTV Pat Llewellyn Bursary

-If you are thinking of applying, we strongly recommend you attend this session with host WFTV Chair Liz Tucker, who is also the chair of the bursary awarding committee, will be explaining what the awarding committee is looking for and the key things you need to consider when putting together your application.
+If you are thinking of applying, we strongly recommend you watch this session with host WFTV Chair Liz Tucker, who is also the chair of the bursary awarding committee, explaining what the awarding committee is looking for and the key things you need to consider when putting together your application.

-She will reveal the critical information you need to include, both about yourself and your TV proposal and will also be available at the end of the session to answer any questions you may have.
+She revealed the critical information you need to include, both about yourself and your TV proposal.

 You will also get the chance to hear from previous bursary winner, Laura Martin-Robinson who used the bursary to develop 60-minute documentary Mothers, Missiles & the American President.